 “But sometimes, the redemption period takes place before the sale.
 If you pay the delinquent taxes before the sale, the sale won’t happen.”

 Get the Free Master Class to learn everything you ever wanted to know about government tax defaulted real estate which is sold at public auctions for 10 to 20 cents on the dollar.
 Also, learn the secrets of tax lien certificates which pay guaranteed returns of up to 36%.

 Some states offer “hybrid auctions.”
 They have some of the tax deed rules and some of the tax lien rules.

-This is just another example of why you need to know the rules.
+This is just another example of why you need to know the rules when you’re investing in tax sale properties.
 You have to know what kind of auction each state has.
 Then, you have to know the auction rules for each county.

 Texas has redeemable tax deeds.
 In Texas the tax defaulted property auction sells the property.

 The owner, the person who owed the unpaid taxes, can still redeem it and retain possession of the property by paying you for the past due taxes and penalties during the period of redemption.

 Once the redemption period has expired the tax deed buyer can get possession of the property.

 “The deed vests good and perfect title in the purchaser or the purchaser’s assigns to the interest owned by the defendant in the property subject to the foreclosure, including the defendant’s right to the use and possession of the property, subject only to the defendant’s right of redemption,” says Texas state law.